-Reports to: Executive Director Classification: Non-Exempt
+Reports to: Executive Director

-GENERAL STATEMENT OF DUTIES: Performs a variety of office and word processing tasks which require individual judgment, initiative, and specialized knowledge in carrying out procedures in accordance with Commission policies.
+GENERAL STATEMENT OF DUTIES: Performs a variety of office and word processing tasks which require individual judgment, initiative, and knowledge in carrying out procedures in accordance with Commission policies.

-DISTINGUISHING FEATURES OF THE CLASS: This is an experienced or agency trained position requiring the ability to master the procedures and regulations of the Commission and skill in the operation of the office equipment.
-The work involves the exercise of judgment in the application of prescribed procedures and methods on routine matters.
-Positions in this class allow significant independence of action and require a high degree of accuracy.
-This position provides assistance to the Planning Staff and Executive Director.
+DISTINGUISHING FEATURES OF THE CLASS: The Administrative Assistant position is an experienced or agency trained position who has the ability to master the detailed procedures and regulations of the Commission, as well as the necessary skills to operate various pieces of office equipment.
+The day-to-day work activities for this position requires exercising good judgment and the ability to perform multiple task at one time.
+The position is allowed significant independence to perform required job functions and requires a high degree of accuracy.
+This position provides assistance to all planning staff and the Executive Director.

-- Produces Commission minutes: - Assists with the coordination of Commission meetings; - Oversee the preparation and publication of the Commission brochure, E-Newsletter, and nnual report; - Oversees the updating and maintenance of the Commission's website. - Checks reports for typographic errors, grammar, consistency of style and continuity; - Serves as printing liaison, acquiring bids, arranging time schedules and copies and assembles documents; - Consults with staff to determine timelines for the production of report graphics, analyses and documents; - Handles and monitors report distribution; - Produces letters, reports, tables, charts, etc. from rough draft or clear copy; - Operates word processing equipment, copier and other office machines; - Files correspondence, newspaper clippings, reports and other materials; - Prepares materials for mailing, stuffing and sealing envelopes and affixing labels; - Reviews incoming mail and screens for proper routing; - Maintains the photocopy and fax machine, adding paper and cleaning as needed; - Acts as receptionist and answers telephone directing callers to proper person or office; - Prepares and updates mailing lists;

-- Responds to requests for information; - Performs other office duties as required.
+- 1. Assists in the production of Commission minutes and coordination of Commission meetings; - 2.
+Oversee the preparation and publication of the Commission's brochure, E-Newsletter, and annual report; - 3.
+Oversees the updating and maintenance of the Commission's website. - 4.
+Checks reports for typographic errors, grammar, consistency of style and continuity; - 5.
+Serves as printing liaison, acquiring bids, arranging time schedules and copies and assembles documents; - 6.
+Consults with staff to determine timelines for the production of report graphics, analyses and documents; - 7.
+Handles and monitors report distribution; - 8.
+Produces letters, reports, tables, charts, etc. from rough draft or clear copy; - 9.
+Operates word processing equipment, copier and other office machines; - 10.
+Files correspondence, personnel file data, reports and other materials; - 11.
+Prepares materials for mailing, stuffing and sealing envelopes, and affixing labels; - 12.
+Reviews incoming mail and screens for proper routing; - 13.
+Maintains the photocopy and fax machine, adding paper and cleaning, as needed; - 14.
+Acts as receptionist and answers telephone directing callers to proper person or office; - 15.
+Prepares and updates mailing lists; - 16.
+Responds to requests for information; - 17.
+Performs other office duties, as required.